SauravRai/Work_On_Audio/Definitions.md

 1. The DSP – digital signal processor – is the 'brain' inside an active speaker.
 It takes audio information (converting it to digital format if necessary) and manipulates the ones and zeroes to achieve a desired effect.

-Why DSP is used and what does it an edge in simple devices:
+Why DSP is used and what does it an edge in simple devices?
 What is the difference between DSP and CPU?
-Why do DSPs matter
+Why do DSPs matter?
 https://www.soundguys.com/what-is-dsp-28013/